plone/training/docs/react/links.md

 # Using Links To Navigate

 Links are used to navigate between pages in React Router.
-This will make sure the browser doesn't do a full refresh but just changes the route.
+This will make sure the browser doesn't do a full refresh, but just changes the route.
-We will add a link to the {file}`FaqItem` component so we can go to the {file}`FaqItemView` view.
+We will add a link to the `FaqItem` component so that we can go to the `FaqItemView` view.

 ```{code-block} jsx
 :emphasize-lines: 1